anthemion-org/ogle-web/README.md

 ### PWA functionality

-For the convenience of mobile users, Ogle is now a progressive web app (PWA).
+For the convenience of mobile users, Ogle is a progressive web app (PWA).
 I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

-The PWA works fairly well on Android, but the ‘install’ process seems awkward, and there is a bug in the Android version of Chrome that sometimes causes the Play view to grow larger than the viewport, so that unwanted scrolling occurs.
-It cannot reasonably be said that the PWA experience is equivalent to a native app.
+The PWA works fairly well on Android, but it cannot reasonably be said that the experience matches that of a native app.
+The ‘install’ process seems awkward, and there is a bug in the Android version of Chrome that sometimes causes the Play view to grow larger than the viewport, so that unwanted scrolling occurs.

-### React hooks
+### Class and function components

-Aside from `ViewSets`, all components are implemented with hooks.
-That works well for simple components, but after using them a bit, I think class components would have been better. `useEffect` is particularly awkward and difficult to manage.
-The React team’s zealotry on this topic suggests that they care more about their ideology than about real-world development problems.
-JavaScript developers don’t care, because they earn _more_ with each layer of bullshit, not less.
-It’s only the employers and the users who suffer when a development fad appears.
+Aside from `ViewSets` (and the error boundary) all components are implemented as functions, and most use hooks.
+That works well for simple components, but I think class components might have been better. `useEffect` is ugly, and pulls all sorts of non-rendering functionality into what were just render functions.
+Handlers (if they do almost anything relevant) also must be defined there. `useCallback` adds another layer of nesting and indentation to these now massive functions.

-`useCallback` makes components harder to read, so I am skipping that until I encounter actual performance problems.

-Now used occasionally [todo]
-	`useCallback` proliferation
-		So many functions already nested
-	Class component methods need not be wrapped with `useCallback`
+Bigger problems are produced by `useSelector` and `useDispatch`.
+These hooks — though convenient — couple the render code to specific selectors and actions, producing components that are _inherently less flexible_ than those wrapped by Redux’s (admittedly confusing) `connect` function.
+It’s easy to say that those are just bad hooks, and you can still use `connect` with your function components.
+If we eliminate the convenience of `useSelector` and `useDispatch`, however, I don’t see much reason to prefer functions over classes.

 ## Programming conventions